 - If there are any tears or holes, use your fingers to gently squeeze the pastry back together.

-To assemble: Once the shells cool for a few minutes, spread half the whipped feta in the center of each tart and then place the marinated roasted beets on top.
+Once the shells cool for a few minutes, spread half the whipped feta in the center of each tart.
+Place the marinated roasted beets on top.
 If you’re using some raw beet shavings, add them to the center.
-I love mint with feta so that’s what I sprinkled over but any soft herb, like basil, parsley, shiso or more chives would be tasty too.
+I love mint with feta so that’s what I sprinkled over.
+Any soft herb, like basil, parsley, shiso or more chives would be tasty too.
 A few chopped pistachios for crunch, and a drizzle of any leftover beet vinaigrette and it’s time to eat!

 - 5 medium beets (chioggia, if you can find them)